chatmail/server/README.md

   If you modify the password file manually, you effectively block the user.

 - `enforceE2EEincoming` is a default-created file with each address.
-  It's presence means that this chatmail address rejects incoming cleartext messages.
+  If present the file indicates that this chatmail address rejects incoming cleartext messages.
-  The absence of the `enforceE2EEincoming` file means that the address accepts incoming cleartext messages.
+  If absent the address accepts incoming cleartext messages.

 - `dovecot*`, `cur`, `new` and `tmp` represent IMAP/mailbox state.
   If the address is only used by one device, the Maildir directories